Yale SOM is uniquely positioned to educate students and foster cutting-edge research in the field of asset management.

 Chief Investment Officer, Yale Investments Office

 Prior to joining YIO in 1985, Swensen worked on Wall Street for six years, focusing on developing new financial technologies.
+He is the author of Pioneering Portfolio Management: An Unconventional Approach to Institutional Investment and Unconventional Success: A Fundamental Approach to Personal Investment.
 He has advised the President of the United States as a member of the President’s Economic Recovery Advisory Board.